mccann6/codertools/README.md

-# DevToolChest — Free Developer Tools Web App
+# CoderTools — Free Developer Tools Web App

 A comprehensive collection of 16+ free developer tools built with Next.js and Tailwind CSS.